Athos1972/baangt/TechSpecs/30 Ready/PYSIMPLEGUI_UI_ADDITONS_1.md

 UI-Element parameter-01 with parameter 4 from globals-Dict, value-01 with value 4 from globals-Dict, and so on.

 ## Global Parameters as dropdown with additional values:
 Right now the user must know the allowed parameter names in order to tune the globals-file.
 That's not ideal.
+It would be better if at least standard values are in a dropdown and only customer specific values must be known.

 ### Solution approach:
 For empty entries (Currently 4 at the end of the list):